-Message content can include authentication, information, confirmation, warnings, and error messages.
-It is important to specify which type of content the message falls under in order to choose the relevant color and correct icon.
+Message types include authentication, information, confirmation, warnings, and error messages.
+Identify the type of content the message falls under in order to choose the relevant color and icon.

 Banners appear at the top of the screen and shift the content below it.
 They should only be used for critical system-level messaging (warnings and errors) about loss of data or functionality.
-Find out more about banners.
+Learn more about banners.

 The appearance of icons changes depending on the current state.
 This visual indicator makes it easier for people to interpret the message.